Ironhead Sportster Projects

 If you want to build an XLCR replica, the best bike to start with is a 1979-1980-1981 Sportster.
 These frames are basically the same as the factory Cafe Racer, as is the 1000cc motor.

-Most XLCR parts such as the seat, exhaust, headlight mount and fairing are available either used or reproduction.
-The hardest part will be the rear foot controls.
+Specific XLCR parts such as the seat, exhaust, headlight mount, and fairing are available either used or reproduction.
+The hardest part to find will be rear foot controls.